You will need to recreate the WFBS database if it is corrupt and you encounter any of the following:

 - For version 7.0, open the services console and restart the Trend Micro Security Agent Communicator service.

 This step does not apply to WFBS 7.0 SP1 if client self-protection is enabled.
-Follow this procedure instead: Unloading the Client/Server Security Agent (CSA) of Worry-Free Business Security (WFBS) and then reload the security agent from the start menu program list.
+Follow this procedure instead: Unloading the Security Agent (SA) of Worry-Free Business Security (WFBS) and then reload the security agent from the start menu program list.

 - Log in to the WFBS console.